thisiscmt/BookmarkBrowser/README.md

 Bookmark Browser
 ===============
-This web application is for accessing Firefox Sync bookmarks from a mobile device.
+This web application is for accessing Firefox bookmarks from a mobile device.
 It mimics the functionality of the former Firefox Home iOS app.
 My inspiration for it was a bug in Firefox Home that caused it to randomly re-arrange my bookmark ordering after I would add a new one from my desktop machine or laptop.

 Version 1.0 was built on [KnockoutJS](http://knockoutjs.com/) and used the [FxSyncNet](https://github.com/pieterderycke/FxSyncNet) wrapper to access Sync storage directly, via an ASP.NET back end.
 Version 2.0 was based on [AngularJS](https://angularjs.org) and didn't attempt to connect to any Sync APIs.
 The issue I kept running into was Mozilla would constantly change the login API such that I couldn't authenticate and grab bookmark data in the background.